JohnPAguirre/AtlantaAstronomyPiFinderPresentation/presentation/john-digital-finder-scopes.md

 ## The Lost-in-Space Advantage

-**ASTAP** and most astrophotography solvers need a **rough starting RA/Dec** — they search near where you tell them to look.
+**ASTAP** and most astrophotography solvers need a **rough starting RA/Dec** â€” they search near where you tell them to look.

 **Tetra3 / cedar-solve** (what the PiFinder uses) need **nothing**.
 They search the entire database from scratch every time.

-This was originally designed for **spacecraft attitude determination** — a satellite genuinely doesn't know where it's pointing when it first turns on its camera.
+This was originally designed for **spacecraft attitude determination** â€” a satellite genuinely doesn't know where it's pointing when it first turns on its camera.

 For visual observers, "lost-in-space" means:
 - Power on and point at any patch of sky